Selling and distributing your cosmetics in Canada (The Guide)

 Am I required to have a GMP certificate for my cosmetics?

 No. Although your cosmetics should be done in a GMP environment there is no requirement to have a GMP certificate contrarily to many other countries.
+If you do have it then it’s a plus.
+If you make cosmetic at home the probability that you are compliant is null (think about sterility testing, batch records, personal requierement etc).

 My product has made it to Canada, how can I sell it?

 Distribution of your product is an essential part of success.
 Having proper channels is important.
 You will need to find out who your product relates to and what is the best way to distribute it to your potential clients.
 There is no shortage of cosmetics in Canada and the consumer has lots to choose from.
 I would highly suggest researching a distributor via different channels such as the internet or trade shows.
 Be careful if you give exclusivity to a distributor as this could be a problem if they do not meet your objectives.
 All in all, connect with the industry and connect with the people that can help you.
+We are connected to about 3000 spas across the country.